T3kton/t3kton.github.io/_sources/contractor/Introduction.txt

   +-------------------------------------+

 Each Item we have used so far contains configuration values.
-These are Key Value pairs that can be overlayed.
+These are Key Value pairs that can be overlay-ed.
 In this case Contractor will take the configuration values of "Cluster 1" then overlay them with "Foundation" and the "Structure".